amyhu-git/lottery/README.md

 * game.js: provides the game functionalities
 * style.css: style features

-To test the application simply clone or download the repository and open the index.html file in any browser.
+To test the application locally simply clone or download the repository and open the index.html file in any browser.
+Or check it out here: https://amyhu-git.github.io/lottery/

 Enjoy!